haframjolk/epsilon/README.md

 python serve.py
 ```

-Votes are written to the results file immediately as they come in.
-To end the election, simply stop serving Epsilon by pressing <kbd>CTRL</kbd>+<kbd>C</kbd>.
+Votes are written to the results file when the election ends.
+To end the election, simply stop the Epsilon process by pressing <kbd>CTRL</kbd>+<kbd>C</kbd>.